 At the time of its release I thought that Age of Ultron was the film most like a comic book brought to life.

 But it isn’t 2015 anymore.
-This year’s Batman v Superman may have been a mess in it’s theatrical form but it gave us a DC Universe that we haven’t seen on film before.
-Then there was Marvel’s own Captain America: Civil War which has utterly usurped Ultron as a film that shows the MCU as a whole, from Earth’s point of view at least.
+Batman v Superman may have been a mess in its theatrical form but it gave us a DC Universe that we haven’t seen on film before.
+Then there was Marvel’s own Captain America: Civil War; a film that utterly usurped Ultron as a film that shows the MCU as a whole, from Earth’s point of view at least.

 Ultron makes for a vivid villain, mechanically maniacal yet full of human quirks thanks to Spader’s marvellous performance.
-It is frustrating that Marvel continue with their ‘one and done’ approach to villains but I can’t see how Ultron could have been left around so I think it works here.
+It is frustrating that Marvel continue with their ‘one and done’ approach to villains but I can’t see how Ultron could have been left around so perhaps it was the right choice this time.

 I’m not on a big downer about this film.
 It’s an entertaining blockbuster with plenty going for it.
 But now we have the Russos.